japila-books/spark-sql-internals/docs/hive/HiveTableRelation.md

 # HiveTableRelation Leaf Logical Operator -- Representing Hive Tables in Logical Plan

-`HiveTableRelation` is a link:../spark-sql-LogicalPlan-LeafNode.adoc[leaf logical operator] that represents a Hive table in a link:../spark-sql-LogicalPlan.adoc[logical query plan].
+`HiveTableRelation` is a ../spark-sql-LogicalPlan-LeafNode.md[leaf logical operator] that represents a Hive table in a ../spark-sql-LogicalPlan.md[logical query plan].

-`HiveTableRelation` is <<creating-instance, created>> when `FindDataSourceTable` logical evaluation rule is requested to link:../spark-sql-Analyzer-FindDataSourceTable.adoc#apply[resolve UnresolvedCatalogRelations in a logical plan] (for link:../spark-sql-Analyzer-FindDataSourceTable.adoc#readHiveTable[Hive tables]).
+`HiveTableRelation` is <<creating-instance, created>> when `FindDataSourceTable` logical evaluation rule is requested to ../spark-sql-Analyzer-FindDataSourceTable.md#apply[resolve UnresolvedCatalogRelations in a logical plan] (for ../spark-sql-Analyzer-FindDataSourceTable.md#readHiveTable[Hive tables]).

-NOTE: `HiveTableRelation` can be link:RelationConversions.adoc#convert[converted to a HadoopFsRelation] based on link:configuration-properties.adoc#spark.sql.hive.convertMetastoreParquet[spark.sql.hive.convertMetastoreParquet] and link:configuration-properties.adoc#spark.sql.hive.convertMetastoreOrc[spark.sql.hive.convertMetastoreOrc] properties (and "disappears" from a logical plan when enabled).
+NOTE: `HiveTableRelation` can be RelationConversions.md#convert[converted to a HadoopFsRelation] based on configuration-properties.md#spark.sql.hive.convertMetastoreParquet[spark.sql.hive.convertMetastoreParquet] and configuration-properties.md#spark.sql.hive.convertMetastoreOrc[spark.sql.hive.convertMetastoreOrc] properties (and "disappears" from a logical plan when enabled).

 `HiveTableRelation` is <<isPartitioned, partitioned>> when it has at least one <<partitionCols, partition column>>.

 [[MultiInstanceRelation]]
-`HiveTableRelation` is a link:../spark-sql-MultiInstanceRelation.adoc[MultiInstanceRelation].
+`HiveTableRelation` is a ../spark-sql-MultiInstanceRelation.md[MultiInstanceRelation].

 `HiveTableRelation` is converted (_resolved_) to as follows:

-* link:HiveTableScanExec.adoc[HiveTableScanExec] physical operator in link:HiveTableScans.adoc[HiveTableScans] execution planning strategy
+* HiveTableScanExec.md[HiveTableScanExec] physical operator in HiveTableScans.md[HiveTableScans] execution planning strategy

-* link:InsertIntoHiveTable.adoc[InsertIntoHiveTable] command in link:HiveAnalysis.adoc[HiveAnalysis] logical resolution rule
+* InsertIntoHiveTable.md[InsertIntoHiveTable] command in HiveAnalysis.md[HiveAnalysis] logical resolution rule

 [source, scala]
 ----